mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ### Model Evaluation Configuration

-MindFormers provides model evaluation function, and also supports model evaluation while training.
+MindSpore Transformers provides model evaluation function, and also supports model evaluation while training.
 The following is the configuration related to model evaluation.

 | Parameters              | Descriptions                                                                                                                                                                                                                      | Types   |
 |---------------------|-------------------------------------------------------------|------|